 (10) "Juice" means the aqueous liquid expressed or extracted from one or more fruits or vegetables, purees of the edible portions of one or more fruits or vegetables, or any concentrates of such liquid or puree.

 (12) "Monitor" means to conduct a planned sequence of observations or measurements to assess whether a process, point, or procedure is under control and to produce an accurate record for use in verification.

-(ii) Harvesting, picking, or transporting raw agricultural ingredients of juice products without otherwise engaging in processing.
+(13) "Processing" means activities that are directly related to the production of juice products.
+Processing does not include harvesting, picking, or transporting raw agricultural ingredients of juice products without otherwise engaging in processing.

-(14) "Processor" means any person engaged in commercial, custom, or institutional processing of juice products, A processor includes any person engaged in the processing of juice products that are to be used in market or consumer tests.
+(14) "Processor" means any person engaged in commercial, custom, or institutional processing of juice products.
+A processor includes any person engaged in the processing of juice products that are to be used in market or consumer tests.